oshimish/rlake-proto/readme.md

 - Display the latest queries
 - Allow routing between conversations and selected points
 - Display conversations, points, and markers on the map
-- Allow file upload to the Azure blob

 ## Routes